 The five Scientific Research Support Components (SRSCs) provide essential services to the research Foci.

-- Operations and Management SRSC lead by the CHAVI-ID Director, Dennis Burton; Science Officer, Salvatore Butera; and Administrative Officer, Laura Pruyn.
+- Operations and Management SRSC led by the CHAVI-ID Director, Dennis Burton; Science Officer, Salvatore Butera; and Administrative Officer, Laura Pruyn.
 This unit supports both Foci to facilitate their interaction and integration within the Center.

 - Vaccine Discovery SRSC coordinated by Julie McElrath as a small, integrated scientific body with broad expertise in vaccine development that will act initially in an advisory capacity to the CHAVI-ID leadership.
 As immunogens and immunization regimes are discovered, this group will provide valuable guidance, based on individual experience, toward identifying immunogens that can be successfully formulated for licensure and administered safely.

-- Non-human Primates SRSC directed by Dan Barouch and Guido Silvestri will provide support for immunization and protection
+- Non-human Primates SRSC directed by Dan Barouch and Guido Silvestri will provide support for immunization and protection.

 - Data Management SRSC coordinated by Adam Godzik will apply state-of-the-art informatics, bioinformatics, data management and biostatistical analyses to promote the design, conduct, analysis, and reporting of the projects that comprise the CHAVI-ID and maintain an integrated database for data collected by CHAVI-ID investigators.